-In patriarchal communities, the family of the victim or the family of the perpetrator can pressure the woman to accept and tolerate domestic violence, and to return to the perpetrator after she attempted to leave.
-Sometimes, the family can also contribute to the perpetuation of the violence.
-Sometimes several members of the extended family (such as brothers) may also subject a woman to violence to force her to conform to the gender norms of the community that are assigned to her as a woman.
-As expressed in Steering Committee meetings, many Roma women perceive (or are made to believe) that domestic violence is "a family issue".
-This internalised norm hinders them to step forward and report such cases.
+Many Roma women perceive (or are made to believe) that domestic violence is "a family issue".
+This internalised norm challenges them to step forward and report such cases.
 Some women are even reluctant to talk about it and to seek support from peers (women who have been exposed to similar experiences).
-The lack of support-groups and safe places, where they can meet, and talk is an additional challenge to prevent violence from (re)occurrence.
+The lack of such support-groups and safe places, where they can meet, and talk is an additional challenge to prevent violence from (re)occurrence.